-This series represents a journey through various UNU institutes and UN bodies, exploring gender’s multifaceted roles in different research areas.
-Co-organised by UNU-GEST in Iceland and UNU-MERIT in the Netherlands, it will showcase a wide range of gender-related research.
-The series will focus on research findings with a gender perspective, methodological challenges for researching gender, as well as topical discussions on gender from various perspectives.
+Our ‘Gender Full Spectrum‘ series is a journey through several UN bodies and UNU institutes.
+Co-organised by UNU-GEST in Iceland and UNU-MERIT in the Netherlands, it presents research findings from a gender perspective, methodological challenges for researching gender, and topical discussions on gender issues.

 A joint post by Erla Hlín Hjálmarsdóttir and Kristjana Sigurbjörnsdóttir, UNU-GEST